|

 No Activision logo or copyright |

-A total of two Beamrider label variants have been documented.
+A total of three Beamrider label variants have been documented.

 |